a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 Interestingly, Blue [DQ]—usually complicit in most situations in some way—can play an important role in greed as well.
 A shadow of Blue is misunderstanding the sacred text [biblical or constitutional].
 Faulty interpretations are often misappropriated and exploited for an overreach by Red/Orange.
 The biblical narrative of human kind made in God’s image, and given “dominion” over the earth and her offspring can justify nearly anything done to mother nature in man’s interest.
 With a strong doctrine of God’s sovereignty, this can quickly turn existential.

 Where does the space go?
-We’ll pick-up on the inter-level dynamics again next week.
-For now consider the 50 year old struggle between Orange [ER] ‘achievement‘ values and Green earth care.
-As a function of inter-level dynamics, Green’s visions of renewable energy, sustainable economies, and earth care have largely found blind eyes among Orange for the past fifty years.
+We’ll pick-up on the inter-system dynamics again next week.
+For now consider the 50 year old struggle between Orange [ER] ‘ambition‘ values and Green ‘sensitivity‘ and earth care.
+As a function of inter-system dynamics, Green’s visions of renewable energy, sustainable economies, and earth care have largely found blind eyes among Orange for the past fifty years.
 Until now.
 Finally, Orange is beginning to be able to see the problems of pollution, global warming, and unsustainable depletion of resources because they are starting to show up on the bottom lines of major financial institutions. [see here]

 I never know what I’ve said till I hear the response.
 What did you hear me say? —Agree or not, let’s hear from you!